stuartfogel/CountingSheepPSG/README.md

 * Single point events can be created using single-click
 * Events with a duration can be created using single-click (start) + shift-click (end)
-* Single-click existing event to select for Delete
+* Single-click existing event to select for delete
 * Note: keyboard shortcuts do not work in event marking mode

 ### Signal processing (using built-in EEGlab functions)